AckerlyXu/heima/articles/documentdb/documentdb-faq.md

 ### Do I need to migrate existing Azure Table based application to new SDK if I do not want to use Table API (preview) features?
 No, existing customers can create and use present Standard Table assets without interruption of any kind.
 However, if you do not use the new Table API (preview), you cannot benefit from the automatic index, additional consistency option, or global distribution.

-### How do I add replication for the data in Premium Table API (Preview) across multiple regions of Azure?
-You can use the Cosmos DB portal’s [global replication settings](documentdb-portal-global-replication.md) for adding regions which are suitable for your application.
-To develop a globally distributed application - you should also add your application with PreferredLocation information set to local region for providing low read latency.

 ### How do I change the primary write region for the account in  Premium Table API(preview)?
 You can use Cosmos DB’s global replication portal pane to add a region and then failover to required region.
 For instructions see [Developing with multi-region Azure Cosmos DB accounts](documentdb-regional-failovers.md).